puzzledcherry/puzzledcherry/README.md

 - 🍒 my name is skyla!
 - 💮 undergrad at UWB; CSSE major
 - 🍋 making games is my dream!
-- 🍡 clearning unity, aseprite, & blender
+- 🍡 learning unity, aseprite, & blender
 - 🌱 work hard play hard! drink some water and take a nap ♡ <br/>